Departments and Classes

 Middle School History Courses

-This course is a yearlong study of ancient cultures, including those of Mesopotamia, Egypt, and Greece.
+This course is a yearlong study of ancient cultures, including those of Mesopotamia, Egypt, Greece, and China.
 With a focus on archaeology, students are introduced to artifacts as primary sources that tell the stories of a culture.
-Study skills are embedded in the content, with a focus on linear note taking and seven-sentence expository paragraphs.
-The year concludes with a short research paper and an interactive project on a topic of choice from ancient Egypt, Greece, or Rome.
+Consistent with the sixth-grade thematic study, ancient cultures are examined with a focus on how individuals innovated to adapt to their environments to survive and ultimately thrive.
+Study skills are embedded in the content, with an emphasis on linear note-taking and expository paragraphs.
+The year concludes with a thesis-driven research paper about ancient innovations and innovators that includes both a written component and an interactive project on a topic of choice from ancient Egypt, Greece, Rome, or beyond.

 History 7: Cultural Geography